jddf/spec/draft-ucarion-jddf-xx.md

 --- abstract

-JSON Data Definition Format (JDDF) is a portable method for describing the format of JavaScript Object Notation (JSON) data and the errors associated with ill-formed data.
-JDDF is designed to enable code generation from schemas.
+This document proposes a format, called JSON Data Definition Format (JDDF), for describing the shape of JavaScript Object Notation (JSON) messages.
+Its main goals are to enable code generation from schemas as well as portable validation with standardized error indicators.
+To this end, JDDF is strategically limited to be no more expressive than the type systems of mainstream programming languages.
+This strategic limitation, as well as the decision to make JDDF schemas be JSON documents, also makes tooling atop of JDDF easier to build.

+This document does not have IETF consensus and is presented here to facilitate experimentation with the concept of JDDF.

 --- middle